 The monthly income from renting a home could help cover long-term care expenses.
-Like the other alternatives discussed above, careful analysis needs to be undertaken before becoming a landlord.
+However, like the other alternatives discussed above, careful analysis must be undertaken before becoming a landlord.

 - First, if the homeowner still makes mortgage payments, the rental amount must cover these monthly payments along with property taxes, homeowner's insurance, and home maintenance.
 In most cases, a home owned free and clear would be the best candidate for a rental.

 - Second, the homeowner may or may not choose to live in the home while renting.
 This depends on the configuration of the rental space.
 One possible scenario would be a couple with one partner living in a senior living setting and the other still at home.
 Renting part of the house could generate needed income for long-term care costs.

 - Third, serving the role of landlord takes significant effort.
 In some situations, others may need to perform this role (e.g., family members.)
 Homeowners need to make sure whoever takes on this task understands and commits to doing the work involved.